TWUOnline/orientation/narrating-u.md

 Now, that may sound like an odd request, but it is rooted in sound andragogy[^1].
 You could think about narrating your process as reflecting on your work in a format that allows your colleagues and instructors to learn from you and for you to learn from them as well.

 Narrating your process isn't about being correct.
 It is about expecting to be wrong about some things and working towards a more correct understanding.
-It is about helping your colleagues as they work towards a more correct understanding.
+It is about helping your colleagues as you all work towards a more correct understanding.

+###Getting Started
 For this activity, you will need to start thinking through a structure for your site.
 WordPress has powerful content management feature built in, so you have a significant amount of control over how your site is structured.

 First, view the following videos on the UMW DTLT site: